GlacioHack/xdem/doc/source/cli.md

 The CLI relies on a **configuration file**, easily editable, and which comes pre-set with defaults that we recommend for general cases.

-All workflows are run using the following command structure, replacing the argument `workflow_name` by that of an existing worfklow, such as `accuracy` or `topo`:
+All workflows are run using the following command structure, replacing the argument `workflow_name` by that of an existing workflow, such as `accuracy` or `topo`:

 ```{code}
 xdem workflow_name --config config_file.yaml